-Group and Company
+Group and l Company

-2021 2020
+2022 2021

 S\$'000 S\$'000

-2,000

 Unquoted equity securities - British Virgin Island

-The financial assets at FVOCI represent 22.3% equity interest of a company that is engaged in mineral mining industry.
+The financial assets at FVOCI represent 22.3% equity interest of a company that is engaged in the mineral mining industry.
 The investment does not meet the requirements as an associated company in accordance with SFRS(I) 1-28 Investments in Associates and Joint Venture as the Group and the Company do not have significant influence over the entity because the Group and the Company do not have representation on the board and do not participate in policy-making processes.
 As such, the Group and the Company have elected to measure the above financial asset at FVOCI due to management's intention to hold this financial asset for strategic investment purpose.

-In the previous financial years, the fair value of the unquoted equity securities is determined based on the bid price from the potential buyer as the management has intention to dispose of the unquoted securities.
-Following the lapse of the proposed disposal and as there is no progress in the development of the mineral mines since its acquisition to the end of the financial year, management has assessed that there is no realisable value on this investment.
-Accordingly, the fair value of the financial assets, at FVOCI was determined to be a nominal value of S\$1 as at 30 June 2021 in view of the lack of marketability and data to determine the realisable value.
-The fair value loss of S\$2,000,000 is charged to other comprehensive income.
+During the financial year ended 30 June 2021, management has assessed that there is no realisable value on this investment.
+Accordingly, the fair value of the financial assets at FVOCI was determined to be a nominal value of S\$1 in view of the lack of marketability and data to determine the realisable value.
+The fair value loss of S\$2,000,000 was charged to other comprehensive income.